CSIS-iLab/india-states-v2/_newsletter/energy-fact-and-opinion-india-joins-international-energy-agency-as-an-association-country.md

 ---
+content_type: newsletter
 title: 'Energy Fact & Opinion: India Joins International Energy Agency as an Association Country'
 date: 2017-04-14 15:06:00 Z
 excerpt: India’s membership in the IEA is a major milestone for India, the IEA, and global energy governance.
 India has had dialogues with the IEA on emergency preparedness